Planck constant: Statistical mechanics

 Classical statistical mechanics requires the existence of h (but does not define its value).
-Eventually, following upon Planck's discovery, it was speculated that physical action could not take on an arbitrary value, but instead was restricted to integer multiples of a very small quantity, the "[elementary] quantum of action", now called the Planck constant.
-This was a significant conceptual part of the so-called "old quantum theory" developed by physicists including Bohr, Sommerfeld, and Ishiwara, in which particle trajectories exist but are hidden, but quantum laws constrain them based on their action.
-This view has been replaced by fully modern quantum theory, in which definite trajectories of motion do not even exist; rather, the particle is represented by a wavefunction spread out in space and in time.
-Thus there is no value of the action as classically defined.
+Eventually, following Planck's discovery, it was speculated that physical action could not have an arbitrary value, but instead was restricted to integer multiples of a very small quantity, the "[elementary] quantum of action", called the Planck constant.
+This was a significant concept of the "old quantum theory" developed by physicists including Bohr, Sommerfeld, and Ishiwara, in which particle trajectories exist but are hidden, but quantum laws constrain them based on their action.
+This view has been replaced by modern quantum theory, in which fixed trajectories of motion do not even exist; rather, the particle is represented by a wavefunction spread out in space and time.
 Related to this is the concept of energy quantization which existed in old quantum theory and also exists in altered form in modern quantum physics.
-Classical physics cannot explain either quantization of energy or the lack of classical particle motion.
+Classical physics cannot explain quantization of energy.

-In many cases, such as for monochromatic light or for atoms, quantization of energy also implies that only certain energy levels are allowed, and values in between are forbidden.
+Dimension and value

+The Planck constant has the same dimensions as action and as angular momentum (both with unit J·s = kg·m2·s−1).
+The Planck constant is fixed at $h$ = as part of the definition of the SI units.

+Alternatively, if the radian were considered a base unit, then $h$ would have the dimension of action (unit J·s), while $\hbar$ would have the dimension of angular momentum (unit J·s·rad−1), instead.

+This value is used to define the SI unit of mass, the kilogram: "the kilogram [...] is defined by taking the fixed numerical value of h to be 6.62607015×10^-34 when expressed in the unit J⋅s, which is equal to kg⋅m2⋅s−1, where the metre and the second are defined in terms of speed of light c and duration of hyperfine transition of the ground state of an unperturbed caesium-133 atom Δν_{Cs}."
+Technologies of mass metrology such as the Kibble balance measure the kilogram by fixing the Planck constant.

+As $h$ has an exact defined value, the value of the reduced Planck constant $\hbar$ can be calculated to arbitrary precision without any limiting uncertainty: